How to choose the perfect funeral outfit

 Posted by AK Lander | On September 25, 2015 14:23

-Although there are cases where the deceased’s family ask mourners to turn up with colour shirts and ties, most funeral’s follow the traditional rules and it is therefore important to choose a shirt and tie that fits in with the rest of your suit.
+Although there are cases where the deceased’s family ask mourners to turn up wearing colourful shirts and ties, most funeral’s follow the traditional rules and it is important to choose a shirt and tie that fits in with the rest of your suit.

-He says, “With a suit, oxford (lace up) shoes are essential.
+Andy Gilchrist believes choosing the right shoes to wear with your suit is important as it ties in the look all together, he says: “With a suit, oxford (lace-up) shoes are essential.
 They coordinate with the dressiness of the suit and the occasion.
 Black shoes are the most conservative, but a dark cordovan or dark brown shoes would work equally as well.”

 For girls, the usual funeral attire is a ‘box’ style dress which flows straight down from the shoulders.
 It should be completely plain and be without decorative beading or sequins.

 A woman’s shoes should generally be of a dark colour and have an enclosed toe.
 A small heel is acceptable at a funeral, including kitten heels.
 However, smart leather boots and flats are highly appropriate for formal funerals.
 Brogues are also a popular choice for women attending a funeral.
 Shoe shops including Shoe Zone and Clarks, as well as high street retailers such as Next and Debenhams, will all have great options for funeral shoes.

 A black leather bag is a sensible option as flashy and colourful bags be disrespectful to some mourners.
 Simple, delicate, jewellery is also appropriate for the occasion, as something too glitzy may seem too celebratory.
 Some people choose to add a splash of colour to their outfit, whether it’s through a coloured scarf, a bracelet or a belt.
 Often this is to show a little symbol of life.